SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/localize-web-parts.md

   gulp serve --locale=nl-nl
   ```

-  Once again, when you open your web part's configuration, you'll see that all property pane strings are displayed in Dutch (Netherlands) rather than the default US English.
+  When you open your web part's configuration, you'll see that all property pane strings are displayed in Dutch (Netherlands) rather than the default US English.

   ![Web part property pane string displayed in Dutch (Netherlands)](../../../images/localization-property-pane-nl-nl.png)